More at rubyonrails.org:

 form_with model: [:admin, :management, @article]

-2.3 How do Forms with PATCH, PUT, or DELETE Methods Work?
+2.4.
+Forms with PATCH, PUT, or DELETE Methods

-Rails works around this issue by emulating other methods over POST with a hidden input named "_method", which is set to reflect the desired method:
+Rails works around this limitation by emulating other methods over POST with a hidden input named "_method".
+For example:

 form_with(url: search_path, method: "patch")